MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SafeAttachmentPolicy.md

 ```

 ### -ActionOnError
-The ActionOnError parameter specifies the error handling option for safe attachment scanning (what to do if attachment scanning times out or an error occurs).
+The ActionOnError parameter specifies the error handling option for Safe Attachments scanning (what to do if attachment scanning times out or an error occurs).
 Valid values are:

-- $true: The action specified by the Action parameter is applied to messages even when the attachments aren't successfully scanned.
-This is the default value.
+- $true: This is the default value.
+The action specified by the Action parameter is applied to messages even when the attachments aren't successfully scanned.
+This value is required when the Redirect parameter value is $true.
+Otherwise, messages might be lost.
 - $false: The action specified by the Action parameter isn't applied to messages when the attachments aren't successfully scanned.

 ```yaml